Lumavate-Team/documentation/docs/2-development.rst

 		   :scale: 50 %
 		   :alt: Image of the Lumavate Add Container pop-up
 		   :align: middle
 		The Add Container pop-up requires a name, urlref, and an icon be added for each container.
 The name is what the 			container will be called in the platform.
-The urlref is what the tool will be called in the :ref:`experience 				<experience>` URL.
+The urlref is what the tool will be called in the :ref:`experience 				<experiences>` URL.
 The icon will be shown alongside the tool in the platform.

 	b) To edit an existing container: